 Local workers - Occupations - Financial and Insurance Services

-Within Cairns, the Financial and Insurance Services workforce has a similar proportion of Managers and Professionals compared to the Professional, Scientific and Technical Services workforce.
+Within the Lismore City, the Financial and Insurance Services workforce has a similar proportion of Managers and Professionals compared to New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 The occupations of the local workers in Lismore City will be influenced by factors including:

 - The economic base and employment opportunities available in Lismore City;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and